 All surface waters with approved TMDLs in Mecklenburg County flow through both Phase I and Phase II jurisdictions except for Goose Creek and the Rocky River, which lie entirely in Phase II.
 To ensure effective coordination, the City of Charlotte, which holds a Phase I Permit, and Mecklenburg County and the Towns, which hold a joint Phase II Permit, have agreed that the City of Charlotte will serve as the lead jurisdiction for compliance with TMDL requirements when the majority of the TMDL watershed lies within the Phase I jurisdiction.
 When most of the watershed lies within Phase II, Mecklenburg County will serve as the lead.
 The lead jurisdiction is responsible for coordinating and implementing all required TMDL compliance efforts and submitting all the required plans and reports to the State.
 They are also responsible for coordinating with the other jurisdictions as necessary to implement compliance efforts.
 Table 4 identifies the receiving waters for MS4 discharges in Mecklenburg County that have a TMDL approved by EPA.
-The table also indicates the jurisdiction responsible for compliance with TMDL requirements.
-The source of the data for Table 4 is NCDEQ's Water Resources website located at: NCDEQ Modeling & Assessment Unit web page.
+The table also indicates the lead jurisdiction responsible for compliance with TMDL requirements.
 Figure 3 shows the locations of these receiving waters in relation to the Phase I and Phase II jurisdictions in Mecklenburg County.
+Table 5 identifies those receiving waters in Mecklenburg County that are subject to an approved management strategy instead of a TMDL.
+The data for Tables 4 and 5 was derived from the second and third bulleted links above Table 3.